mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

       <-- KSTREAM-FLATMAPVALUES-0000000019
 ```

-Fortunately, there is an open source project that creates a visual graph the topology, starting from the above output.
-The project is called [`kafka-stream-viz`](https://zz85.github.io/kafka-streams-viz/), and the generated visual graph fo our topology is the following:
+Fortunately, an open-source project creates a visual graph of the topology, starting from the above output.
+The project is called [`kafka-stream-viz`](https://zz85.github.io/kafka-streams-viz/), and the generated visual graph for our topology is the following:

 ![Topology's graph](/images/kafka-stream-orders-topology.png)

-This graphical representation allows us to follow the sequences of transformations in an easier way than the text form.
-In addition, it becomes straightforward to understand which transformation is stateful, and so requires a state store.
+This graphical representation allows us to follow the sequences of transformations easier than the text form.
+In addition, it becomes straightforward to understand which transformation is stateful and so requires a state store.

 Once we materialize the topology, we can effectively run the Kafka Streams application.
-First, we have to set some property, such as the url to connect to the Kafka cluster, and the name of the application:
+First, we have to set the url to connect to the Kafka cluster, and the name of the application:

 ```scala
 val props = new Properties